 |---|---|---|---|---|---|---|---|

-| BACKUP_ID | ID of backup iteration from which objects will be restored.
+| BACKUP_ID | ID of snapshot from which objects will be restored.
 The default is to use the most recent one. | ||||||

-| CHECKSUM | Verify checksums calculated during backup process before restoring.
-The default (true) is to verify checksums. | ||||||
+| CHECKSUM | Verify checksums calculated during back up process before restoring.
+The default (false) is to not verify checksums. | ||||||

 | CREATE_SCHEMA_IF_NOT_EXIST | Whether to create the schema containing objects being restored if it doesn't exist.
 The default (true) is to create the schema if it doesn't exist. | ||||||